ljcucc/tagspaces-cli/README.md

 # TagSpaces CLI
-TagSpaces is great, but how about the terminal users? now there's the new tool to you! the Tagspaces CLI. which compatible with the offical sidecar format.
+TagSpaces is great, but how about the terminal users? now there's the new tool to you! the Tagspaces CLI. which compatible with the official sidecar format.

+### What is **sidecar** ?

+sidecar is one of method that TagSpaces using, which are a json files inside `.ts` folder to record tags you add for the files. find more info at [official documentation](https://docs.tagspaces.org/tagging#folder-tagging-with-sidecar-file)

 ## How to use?
 ### Installation